Martinsburg, Iowa

 Martinsburg is a city in Keokuk County, Iowa, United States.
 The population was 110 at the time of the 2020 census.
-The only businesses open to the public in Martinsburg is McBeth Wrecker and Auto Service and a gas station/convenience store.

 History

 In 1861, Martinsburg was a half-mile long row of houses mostly on the north side of the road.
 In 1874, Martinsburg had two general stores, a hotel, and a Presbyterian church.
-There were two physicians, and a wagonmaker who also had a vinyard.
+There were two physicians, and a wagonmaker who also had a vineyard.
 The proprietors of a nearby sawmill and grain mill also lived in town.